JoshDoody/joshdoody.github.io/_posts/2016-09-27-how-to-negotiate-a-lowball-job-offer.md

 Are all those things true for you?
 If they are, then this tactic may be good for your situation.

-## Getting a better offer

-So how do you use silence to turn a lowball job offer into a competitive job offer?
+## How to use silence when negotiating a lowball salary offer

-Well, you won't be _totally_ silent—you are going to say _something_.
-You're just going to be silent in terms of explicitly negotiating the offer they made.
-Rather than counter offering, you will give them the opportunity to improve their offer.
+You won't be _totally_ silent—you are going to say _something_—but you will be silent in terms of explicitly negotiating the job offer they made.
+Rather than counter offering their lowball job offer, you will give them the opportunity to improve the offer and reset the salary negotiation.

-You'll do that with this short email.
+You'll do that with this short email template you can use to respond to a lowball job offer.
 First I'll share the email template, then I'll explain why it works.

 <div class='sample-email'>
 <p>